capnproto/capnproto/doc/encoding.md

             If an earlier member of the union is in the same section as this field and it combined with any following padding is at least as large as the new field {
-                Give the new field the same offset, so they overlap.
+                Give the new field the same offset and the highest-numbered such previous field, so they overlap.
             } else {
                 Assign a new offset to this field as if it were not a union member at all.
 (See no-union logic, above.)